 It’s time to deal with our very first fan theory about a video game.
 It’s surpring this hasn’t happened sooner, really.
-After all, we’ve covered theories about movies, tv-shows and even a fucking song!
+After all, we’ve covered theories about movies, tv-shows and even a song at this point!

 But we’re finally here, and we’ll be starting off strong, with one of the darkest video games of the 90’s.
 The Legend of Zelda: Majoras Mask.